 Introduction to eigen values and eigen vectors

-How to calculate eigen values and eigen vectors?
-Eigen Values and Eigen Vectors has a great significance in many engineering problems specially case of linear systems where we want to study the “change”.
+what are the eigen values and eigen vectors? explain with examples Eigen Values and Eigen Vectors has a great significance in many engineering problems specially in case of linear systems where we want to study the “change”.
 In order to find the eigen values and eigen vectors a vector equation needs to be solved that is:

 where A is called the coefficient matrix of a linear system, x is the eigen vector corresponding to the value λ.
 One thing to be noted is that eigen values are always found of a square matrix.
 If the order of a matrix is n×n then at most ‘n’ distinct eigen values exist or at least one distinct eigen value can be found.
 It can be seen clearly that x=0 is the solution of the above equation.
 But this solution does not give us the required information.
 So we are interested in some kind of non-zero eigen vectors so that we can interpret the obtained result.

 The set of all eigen values of the system A is called the spectrum of A. While the maximum of absolute of eigen values is called the spectral radius of A. This concept will be shown in the later examples.